No. 17 Baylor wins Big 12 opener over Iowa State, 31-24 - NewsBreak

 Baylor scored on each of its first three possessions, building a 17-7 lead in the second quarter.

-“It always felt like we were fighting from behind,” Campbell said.
-“What I love about (our team) is they kept playing and they kept fighting and they kept competing.”

 Two of the drives ended with touchdown passes from Shapen.
-His success came partly from deep throw opportunities that exposed Iowa State’s secondary.

-“When they’re giving it to us and we’re able to take advantage, it really opens up the offense,” Shapen said.
+Those drives were also aided by multiple penalties called on the Cyclones' defense.

 Iowa State cut the margin to 17-14 by halftime when Hunter Dekkers threw a 24-yard scoring toss to Dimitri Stanley.

+Baylor held firm, however, having lost a previous road game at BYU.

-“BYU was definitely a learning lesson,” Baylor linebacker Bryson Jackson said.
-“It definitely prepared us for today.
-We didn’t beat ourselves.”
+"BYU was a learning lesson," Jackson said.
+"It definitely prepared us for today.
+We weren't beating ourselves."

-The Bears finished with more than a 9-minute edge in time of possession.

 TAKEAWAY